VSI Media Robot Utility Installation and User Guide

 FIND CARTRIDGE

-Locates a named cartridge in any media robot that includes a vision system.
+Locates a named cartridge in any media robot that includes a barcode scanner.
 If the named cartridge resides in the media robot, MRU returns its location.

 Note that this command uses the name on the external label affixed to the cartridge, and not the name of the recorded label on the medium.